October 2023 ReLeaf Grant Update

 - Will our contractors be required to pay prevailing wage?

 - Yes, prevailing wage is required.
 Prevailing wage is based on the work activity, not on the grant, so if the activity has a prevailing wage, it is required.
-Information on prevailing wage can be found here.
+Information on prevailing wage can be found on the Prevailing wage: Highway and heavy rate webpage.

 - Can a resident plant a tree in the public right of way of their property, or does it need to be conducted by an ISA Certified Arborist?